ishmaelsanchez/ishresume/_posts/2020-12-31-why-use-jekyll.markdown

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

-Reducing maintance and updates from CSM like Drupal and WP Intergrations with Github and Digital ocean
+Reducing maintance and comment moderation or consistent updates from content management systems like like Drupal and WordPress.
+It's simple Markdown, Liquid, HTML & CSS go in.
+Static sites come out ready for deployment.
+Create blogs with featurees like Permalinks, categories, pages, posts, and custom layouts are all first-class citizens here.
+Intergrations with Github and Digital ocean